qruzz/ryd/README.md

   <img alt="licence" src="https://flat.badgen.net/npm/license/ryd" />
   <br />
   <br />
-  <p>If the library has has helped you, please consider giving it a ⭐️</p>
+  <i>If the library has has helped you, please consider giving it a ⭐️</i>
 </div>

 _ryd_ is a zero dependency npm package that can be used to prune unnecessary files from `./node_modules`, such as markdown files, typescript source files and so on.
 The intention for this is to be used as either a post-build step in your pipeline or within a docker layer to decrease the size of your final image.

 ## Why?

-The `node_modules` folder is know for being notoriously large, and anything that can be used to lower decrease the size is welcomed.
+The `node_modules` folder is know for being notoriously large, and anything that can be used to decrease the size is welcomed.

 ### Why another npm package?